laravel/docs/eloquent-mutators.md

 <a name="castables"></a>
 ### Castables

-Instead of attaching the custom cast to your model, you may alternatively attach a class that implements the `Illuminate\Contracts\Database\Eloquent\Castable` interface:
+You may want to allow your application's value objects to define their own custom cast classes.
+Instead of attaching the custom cast class to your model, you may alternatively attach a value object class that implements the `Illuminate\Contracts\Database\Eloquent\Castable` interface:

     use App\Models\Address;